Philosophy of artificial intelligence: Can a machine display general intelligence?

 Arguments against the basic premise must show that building a working AI system is impossible because there is some practical limit to the abilities of computers or that there is some special quality of the human mind that is necessary for intelligent behavior and yet cannot be duplicated by a machine (or by the methods of current AI research).
 Arguments in favor of the basic premise must show that such a system is possible.

 It is also possible to sidestep the connection between the two parts of the above proposal.
-For instance, machine learning, beginning with Turing's infamous child machine proposal essentially achieves the desired feature of intelligence without a precise design-time description as to how it would exactly work.
-The account on robot tacit knowledge eliminates the need for a precise description all together.
+For instance, machine learning, beginning with Turing's infamous child machine proposal, essentially achieves the desired feature of intelligence without a precise design-time description as to how it would exactly work.
+The account on robot tacit knowledge eliminates the need for a precise description altogether.

 The first step to answering the question is to clearly define "intelligence".

 Intelligence

 Turing test

 Alan Turing reduced the problem of defining intelligence to a simple question about conversation.
-He suggests that: if a machine can answer any question put to it, using the same words that an ordinary person would, then we may call that machine intelligent.
+He suggests that: if a machine can answer any question posed to it, using the same words that an ordinary person would, then we may call that machine intelligent.
 A modern version of his experimental design would use an online chat room, where one of the participants is a real person and one of the participants is a computer program.
 The program passes the test if no one can tell which of the two participants is human.
 Turing notes that no one (except philosophers) ever asks the question "can people think?"
 He writes "instead of arguing continually over this point, it is usual to have a polite convention that everyone thinks".
 Turing's test extends this polite convention to machines: